ncatlab/nlab-content/pages/1/3/8/2/2831/content.md

 > Lately I\'ve been thinking that, just as higher category theory is easier to learn if one already knows [[category theory]], so category theory itself is easier to learn if one already knows [[order theory]].
 If I\'d said [[set theory]] (in a na&#239;ve sense) instead of order theory just now, then there would be nothing controversial about this; but many (not all) features of category theory that don\'t apply to groupoids or sets do already apply to posets, and it\'s pedagogically unsound to skip over those.  ---[[Toby Bartels]]

 Consider the following table.
 The basic thesis of this page is that, if you are having trouble understanding an item in the left column, then first you should understand the item in the right column.
-(Each item on the right is the [[decategorification]] of the item on the left.)
+(Each item on the right is a [[decategorification]] of the item on the left.)

 | Category theory | Order theory |
 | - | - |